Andrée Esposito: Biography

 She was also a very active recitalist, especially of French songs by Chausson and Duparc.
-She participated in the creation of many contemporary works, such as Le chevalier de neige by Delerue, Andrea del Sarto by Daniel-Lesur, The Mines of Sulphur by Bennett, and The Devils of Loudun by Penderecki.
+She participated in the creation of many contemporary works, such as Le chevalier de neige by Delerue and Andrea del Sarto by Daniel-Lesur and performed The Mines of Sulphur by Bennett, and The Devils of Loudun by Penderecki.

 She also enjoyed singing in operettas, such as Die Fledermaus, and The Merry Widow.

-Esposito was married to French baritone Julien Haas, with whom she often appeared on stage, the two were also active as voice teachers at the Strasbourg Music Conservatory.
+Esposito was married to French baritone Julien Haas, with whom she often appeared on stage; the two were also active as voice teachers at the Strasbourg Music Conservatory.